erikbern/ann-benchmarks/README.md

 * Focus on datasets that fit in RAM.
 Out of core ANN could be the topic of a later comparison.
 * We currently support CPU-based ANN algorithms.
 GPU support is planned as future work.
 * Do proper train/test set of index data and query points.
+* Note that Hamming distance and set similarity was supported in the past.
+This might hopefully be added back soon.